 - In addition to their role as a member of the Commission, the Chair is also responsible for ensuring that the Commission is operating in accordance with its policies and procedures, and for ensuring the ongoing integrity of the Commission’s processes.

 - The Chair will work with the Executive Director to set the agendas for Commission meetings.

 - The Chair will preside over Commission meetings and will determine the speaking order when two or more members wish to speak.

 - In the absence of the Chair at a Commission meeting, the Vice Chair will preside over the meeting.
 In the absence of both the Chair and Vice Chair, any member of the Commission chosen by those members present, other than a member of Council or municipal employee, shall preside over the Commission meeting.

 - While presiding over a meeting of the Commission the Vice Chair, or alternate, may exercise all the same rights, powers, and authority of the Chair, including the responsibility to speak on behalf of the Commission.

-- The Chair will endeavor to build consensus and build teamwork within the Commission; encourage an atmosphere of openness and trust and maintain a cohesive group without losing diversity of opinion and independent points of view.
+- The Chair will endeavour to build consensus and build teamwork within the Commission, encourage an atmosphere of openness and trust, and maintain a cohesive group without losing diversity of opinion and independent points of view.

 - The Chair is an ex-officio member of all committees where the Chair is not appointed as a full member.